The Florida Center For Neurosurgery

 It's estimated that 4-6% of Americans have spondylolisthesis.
 Most of them live for years without pain, but once you begin to develop symptoms, you may need surgery to repair the slipped vertebra.
-Dr. Carrie Shulman at The Florida Center for Minimally Invasive Neurosurgery has extensive experience helping patients relieve their symptoms and performing surgery to repair spondylolisthesis.
-To get an evaluation of your back or leg pain, call the office in Largo, Florida, or book an appointment online.
+Dr. Carrie Shulman at The Florida Center for Neurosurgery has extensive experience helping patients relieve their symptoms and performing surgery to repair spondylolisthesis.
+To get an evaluation of your back or leg pain, call the office in Clearwater, Tampa Bay, Florida, or book an appointment online.

 Spondylolisthesis occurs when a vertebra -- one of the bones in your spine -- slips forward and out of alignment with the rest of your spine.
 It can happen in your cervical spine (neck), but it’s most common in your lower back.